Important information about managing your Email Campaigns subscription.

-You’ll manage billing and payments for Squarespace Email Campaigns directly through your Squarespace account.
+This guide covers billing plans for Squarespace Email Campaigns and important details about managing your subscription.
+You’ll manage billing for Email Campaigns directly through your Squarespace account.
 We charge the same card you use to pay for your site.
-This guide covers information you should know about billing for Email Campaigns and what to do if things go wrong.

 |Blast campaigns per month||3||5||20||Infinite|